jclem/get/README.md

   help                              Help about any command

 Flags:
   -d, --data string      Data to send in the request body -h, --help             help for get
       --http             Use HTTP instead of HTTPS
-  -X, --method string   HTTP method to use (default "GET") -B, --no-body         Do not print the response body -H, --no-headers      Do not print the response headers -S, --no-session      Do not use a stored session if one exists for this host -v, --verbose         Print verbose output
+  -X, --method string    HTTP method to use (default "GET") -B, --no-body          Do not print the response body -H, --no-headers       Do not print the response headers -S, --no-session       Do not use a stored session if one exists for this host -s, --session string   Session name to use (defaults to URL host) -v, --verbose          Print verbose output

 Use "get [command] --help" for more information about a command.
 ```